Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform URLs: Introduction

-However, previous research highlights that library authors and maintainers frequently neglect to include links to repositories or donation platforms in the "Project Links" section on PyPI~\cite{tsakpinis_pretschner_2024, tsakpinis2025analyzing}.
-Our replication of these studies using recent data from December 2025 confirms this trend~\cite{replication_package}: 65.8\% of all PyPI libraries provide a link to their code repository, while 5.9\% reference a donation platform.
-Even among the most important libraries---those expected to prioritize linking repositories for their dependent projects or setting up funding infrastructure---the numbers improve only slightly.
-Among the top 1\% of libraries ranked by PageRank score, 83.0\% link to their repository, while 19.4\% include a donation platform link.
+However, previous research highlights that library authors and maintainers frequently neglect to include links to repositories in the "Project Links" section on PyPI, while donation platform links are often omitted from PyPI project pages and associated GitHub repositories~\cite{tsakpinis_pretschner_2024, tsakpinis2025analyzing}.
+Our replication of these studies using data from December 2025 confirms this trend~\cite{replication_package}: only 65.8\% of all PyPI libraries provide a link to their code repository, while 5.9\% reference a donation platform.
 The analysis also reveals several broader issues within the PyPI ecosystem.
 First, outdated URLs are common, affecting 12.9\% of all GitHub repository links and 35.8\% of donation platform links to GitHub Sponsors.
 Second, GitHub dominates as the preferred source code management (SCM) system, accounting for 97.2\% of repository links, while alternatives like GitLab, Bitbucket, and SourceHut collectively make up just 2.8\%.
-Similarly, while GitHub Sponsors is the most frequently used donation platform (81.4\%), most donation platform URLs (96.7\%) are not listed in PyPI's "Project Links" section but instead appear exclusively on GitHub repositories.
+Similarly, most donation platform URLs (96.7\%) are not listed in PyPI's "Project Links" section but instead appear exclusively on GitHub repositories.
 Despite the clear benefits of linking repositories and donation platforms, their frequent omission and reported issues raise important questions.
-We seek to understand why authors and maintainers choose to include---or omit---such links in their PyPI project pages.
+We seek to understand why authors and maintainers choose to omit such links.
 Additionally, we aim to explore why URLs are not kept up to date and why GitHub dominates over alternative SCMs.
 Finally, we investigate why maintainers prefer to list donation platforms on GitHub repositories rather than on their PyPI project pages.
+To guide our empirical analysis, we formulate the following two research questions (RQs):

+\textbf{RQ1:} What factors are associated with notable metadata practices concerning repository URLs in PyPI libraries, specifically platform dominance, outdated and missing links?

+\textbf{RQ2:} What factors are associated with notable metadata practices concerning donation platform URLs in PyPI libraries, specifically platform dominance, outdated and missing~links?